breakthatbass/arraymaker/README.md

 - Add more algorithms

-- Make it possible to create and test partially sorted arrays and mostly sorted arrays
+- Make it possible to create and test partially sorted arrays and mostly sorted arrays.

+- Add searching algorithm functionality